 - Reveal decay under old fillings

 - expose problems with wisdom teeth

-And because Dr. Reed and Dr. Boecker believe in offering their patients the most accurate, convenient, and safe options possible – even when it comes to the x-rays we offer our Woodlands area patient – both our standard and our panoramic x-rays are digital.
+And because Dr. Reed believes in offering their patients the most accurate, convenient, and safe options possible – even when it comes to the x-rays we offer our Woodlands area patient – both our standard and our panoramic x-rays are digital.
 That means that:

 - They can be immediately viewed in crisp, full-color detail

 - Are stored directly to the computers in our exam rooms